dingbule/Tool4S/README.md

 The application uses a plugin architecture for reading different seismic data formats:

 - Base reader interface with standardized methods
-- Support for common formats (MSEED, SAC, SEGY)
+- Support for common formats (MSEED, SAC, SEGY, etc)
 - Easy extension for custom or proprietary formats

 ## Dependencies